 White Cloud Minnow

 White Cloud Minnows are great fish for beginners.
 They are hardy freshwater fish that can live in different water temperatures and quality.
 They are schooling fish and thrive in groups of 6 or more minnows.
-If kept alone, minnows become stressed and lose their bright coloring.
+If they are alone, they will become stressed and lose their bright colors.

 Zebra danios are a popular fish for beginners.
-Not only are they an attractive and hardy fish, but they are also easy to care for.
+They are attractive and hardy fish that are also easy to care for.
 They have a striped zebra pattern hence the name.
 Zebra danios grow best in schools of 6 or more.
 They usually swim around the upper areas of the fish tank.

 Swordtails are super hardy fish, so they thrive in almost any fish tank.
 They have a bright orange color and have a long bottom fin that resembles a sword.
 Though males can become aggressive toward each other, swordtails do well in groups of 5 or more.
 Be aware that the males will fight with each other and put on a display.

 Not the usual beginner fish, but bettas make good fish keep once kept by themselves.
 They have beautiful flowing fins that can be of several striking colors.
 The only thing you need to keep a betta happy is a 5-gallon tank (20-gallon recommended if you have more than one) and a heater.
-Of course, these freshwater aquarium fish are carnivores, so feed them freeze-dried and live foods.
-If you don’t mind any of those things, then bettas are a great freshwater fish for beginners.
+These freshwater aquarium fish are carnivores, so freeze-dried and live foods feed them.
+If you don’t mind any of those things, bettas are a great freshwater fish for beginners.

-Platies are a great hardy fish that get along with other non-aggressive fish in a community tank.
+Platies are great hardy fish that get along with other non-aggressive fish in a community tank.
 They also eat most types of food, including freeze-dried and flake feed.
 And, if your tank suffers from algae, platies will often eat the algae off plants and the tank glass.
 Platy fish come in a variety of colors.

 The Bristlenose Pleco or Bushynose Pleco is another hardy freshwater fish.
 Like Corydoras, they scavenge the bottom of the tank in search of leftover food and algae.
 All you need is a large tank and hiding spots in the tank to make them happy.
 They prefer caves, driftwood, and logs.
 They grow to about 6 inches in length.

 Tetras are also popular starter fish.
-Neon tetras and cardinal tetras are the most common types of tetras kept in aquariums.
+Neon tetras and cardinal tetras are the most common tetras kept in aquariums.
 They are easy to care for, thrive in groups of 5 or more, and get along with other peaceful fish.